Saint Giles Church, Nymburk: The nave and aisles

 Another part of the church is a basilical nave with aisles on both sides.
 The central vessel is lighted up directly.
 Above the western part of side vessels are built towers.
 The central vessel has the same height as the presbytery and has ten brick buttresses finished with a small gable roof.
 The main vessel has nine windows, and one of them goes through west front face wall.
 Other eight are located in the upper third of side walls.
 From the outside, all windows has a continuous moulding under them.
 Below the moulding starts a shed roof of side vessels.

 Ribs in all four vault fields load a cross vault.
 There are three keystones with heraldic signs and vegetative motives, one keystone is missing and there is a circular opening left out through the vault.
 The vault is decorated with a narrow belt of vegetative motives only.
 Above the porch is the fifth vault field but with a Baroque vault.
 Today a gallery is extended into an extra field there, and on the internal front face is a fresco probably coming from the 17th century.
 On the gallery is an organ from the workshop of a crafter Josef Tuček from Kutná Hora.

 Between side vessels and the main nave are arcades.
 In the north there is the side vessel with three windows and two buttresses joining the central nave.
-The cross vault has four fields in the row and one separated by a belt because in the past this field load the norther tower.
+The cross vault has four fields in the row and one separated by a belt because in the past this field load the northern tower.
 Next to the northern nave was added a square shaped porch with a ribbed vault.
-The porch was modificated to the chapel during the 17th century.
+The porch was modified during the 17th century.
 The southern nave has a similar disposition as the northern one, yet the fifth vault field is different.
 There is a chapel under the white tower.
 It has a star shaped vault supported by corbels with a figural decor.
 To the southern nave belongs a square shaped porch from the 15th century with a Late-gothic portal.
 The portal has an intersecting string in the ogee shape jamb.
 The porch has an octagonal pyramidal roof.